arcus/education_modules/demystifying_containers/demystifying_containers.md

 - Docker has its own orchestration tool called [Docker Swarm](https://docs.docker.com/engine/swarm/).
 Docker Swarm is more light-weight than Kubernetes but also more limited in its capabilities.

-- [Nomad by HashiCorp](https://www.nomadproject.io/) is a flexible option that can be an alternative to or supplement Kubernetes, and can orchestration containerized and non-containerized workloads.
+- [Nomad by HashiCorp](https://www.nomadproject.io/) is a flexible option that can be an alternative to or supplement Kubernetes, and can orchestrate containerized and non-containerized workloads.

 Containers in the Cloud
 =======